WheatonCS/Lexos/README.md

 Clayton, Scott Kleinman (California State, Northridge), Jinnan Ge, Lithia Helmreich, Qi (Sara) Zhang, and Mark LeBlanc.
 Previous iterations of our tools included contributions in 2013 by: Richard Neal, Bryan Jensen, Scott Kleinman, Devin Delfino, Julia Morneau, and Vicky Li; and in 2012 by: Alicia Herbert, Donald Bass, Doug Raffle, Christina Nelson, and Mike Kahn.
-The majority of these developers are undergraduate students in the Lexomics Research Group at Wheaton College (Norton, MA).
+The majority of these developers are or were undergraduate students in the Lexomics Research Group at Wheaton College (Norton, MA).
 Computer Science professors Tom Armstrong and Mark LeBlanc oversee the software team.

 ## License information